A carrier-wave factored one-way Navier--Stokes method for boundary-layer instability modelling: OWNS and M-OWNS

 Equation~(\ref{eqn:two-way2}) represents a two-way evolution equation, where the semi-discrete operator ${\mathbf{M}}$ accommodates eigenfunctions that propagate in both downstream and upstream directions.
-Through the application of Briggs' criteria \citep{briggsElectronStreamInteractionPlasmas1964a}, we can identify the corresponding eigenvalues of these propagating modes.
-Alternatively, we can examine the sign of the group velocity as a first-order approximation to the Briggs' criteria.
-Consequently, the finite spectrum of ${\mathbf{M}}$ can be partitioned into three distinct subsets :
+Through application of Briggs' criterion \citep{briggsElectronStreamInteractionPlasmas1964a}, the finite spectrum of ${\mathbf{M}}$ can be partitioned into two subsets:

-The zero eigenvalues correspond to stationary modes that exhibit no propagation upstream or downstream.
-The equation in its current form presents challenges for stable downstream marching; namely the wavelength of the downstream-propagating modes of interest exists on a scale comparable to that of elliptical acoustic waves \citep{liNaturePSEApproximation}, which propagate bidirectionally.
-During the spatial march, the integrator erroneously interprets upstream-decaying acoustic waves as downstream-growing waves, resulting in numerical instabilities \citep{towneCriticalParabolized2019}.

-Instead of simply stepping over the upstream-propagating waves, we seek to completely remove the influence of the upstream-propagating waves from ${\mathbf{M}}$ in a computationally efficient way.
-In other words, we wish to create a one-way or parabolised operator ${\mathbf{M}}^+,$ with a finite spectrum that can be decomposed into